ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 variable.
 When the imputation link is multiplied by the predictive record, the predictive record can take any response type (i.e. response, imputed or constructed value).

+Note, the method loops over question number, so imputes one variable at a time.
+The method has no awareness of the combination of questions that individual contributors complete.

 The following imputation types comprise the complete method: